tg-sec/dvna/Task_Report/docs/problem_statement.md

 ## Task 2

-1. Add onto Task 1 by implementing DAST in the pipeline for [DVNA](https://github.com/appsecco/dvna) with using [OWASP ZAP](https://www.zaproxy.org/).
+1. Add onto Task 1 by implementing DAST in the pipeline for [DVNA](https://github.com/appsecco/dvna) with [OWASP ZAP](https://www.zaproxy.org/) and [W3AF](http://w3af.org/).
+2. Make a report on the performance of the tools used to perform DAST by doing a comparitive analysis of the results they provide.
-2. Implement and use [Semantic Versioning](https://semver.org/) to tag versions of the documentation created as part of the tasks.
+3. Implement and use [Semantic Versioning](https://semver.org/) to tag versions of the documentation created as part of the tasks.
-3. Append content for the task to the existing documentation from first task.
+4. Append content for the task to the existing documentation from first task.

 ## Task 3